Vai al contenuto

 Tip

-Pydantic, which is what powers all the data validation and serialization in FastAPI, has a special behavior when you use Optional or Union[Something, None] without a default value, you can read more about it in the Pydantic docs about Required Optional fields.
+Pydantic, which is what powers all the data validation and serialization in FastAPI, has a special behavior when you use Optional or Union[Something, None] without a default value, you can read more about it in the Pydantic docs about Required fields.

 Tip